 In honor of its opening and NBA Green Week, Sheldon Crossing and the Philadelphia 76'ers hosted an open house and green design studio.
-More than 40 craftsmen displayed are which used recycled materials in the genre of paining, sculpture, jewelry, and furniture making and the finished pieces were bid on for charity.
+More than 40 craftsmen displayed recycled materials in the genre of paining, sculpture, jewelry, and furniture making and the finished pieces were bid on for charity.

 The event sold out with more than 300 people attending.
 The festivities were covered by every major television station and some units were sold!